-NOW WE ARE READY TO INTRODUCE YOUR CHILD TO THE PROGRAM
+INTRODUCING YOUR CHILD TO THE PROGRAM

 This may be your child's first experience in a group setting on their own.
-Children react differently to separating from their parents and/or caregiver.
+Children react differently to separating from their parent and/or caregiver.
 Our goal is to make your child's entry into the program as comfortable and positive as possible.
 The following suggestions may help the transition into the program for both you and your child.